blmousee/simpleperf/README.md

 #### Select target to monitor
 We can select which processes or threads to monitor via -p option or -t option.
 Monitoring a process is the same as monitoring all threads in the process.
-Simpleperf can also fork a child processing running a new command and monitor the child process.
+Simpleperf can also fork a child process to run the new command and then monitor the child process.
 Below are examples.

     # Stat process 11904 and 11905.